flying-sheep/FASTGenomics_Data_Package_Format/README.md

 ## Introduction

-Single-cell RNA-seq datasets typically consist of several data types that are all required for the understanding of an experiment.
+Single-cell RNA-seq datasets typically consist of several data data tables that are all required for the understanding of an experiment.
 The FASTGenomics ecosystem for single-cell RNA-seq analyses provides functionality to make these analyses as easy and convenient as possible.
 To enable the data analysis